algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 We depend on access keys to pull source code from your algorithm for building.
 An access key is simply an SSH keypair with read-only access to a specific repository.
 Algorithmia securely stores the private key while the public key is shared with Bitbucket Cloud.

-You can obtain the public key for your repository by navigating to your algorithm's settings page and clicking "View Key":
+You can obtain the public key for your repository by navigating to your algorithm's settings page and clicking "View Key".
 You'll then be presented with a modal, from which you can copy the public key.

 With the access key in hand, simply follow [instructions outlined here](https://support.atlassian.com/bitbucket-cloud/docs/add-access-keys/) to restore the public key to your repository.